 What if you could swap high-interest debt for lower interest debt?

 If you have enough equity in your home, it’s very possible.

 Before we discuss the pros and cons, what to watch for, and other topics — the biggest question is if it’s even possible.

 Do you have equity in your primary residence?
 Using Capital One’s quick calculator can help you find out.

 Next, do you have enough debt?
 This may seem like a strange question but banks typically don’t give out small home equity loans.
 The smallest amount I’ve seen is around $10,000, but most banks have a minimum of $20,000 to $25,000.
 The debt doesn’t have to all be in one place, with a home equity loan you get the loan in a lump sum and can distribute it on your own.

-Will you have the discipline to pay off this loan faster than you would’ve the original?
-Home equity loans can be for long periods of time, up to 30 years.
+Will you have the discipline to pay off this loan faster than you would have the original?
+Home equity loans can be for long periods, up to 30 years.
 A loan of 30 years at 6% will cost you, in interest, about as much as an 18% loan over 10 years.
 If you will be diligent about paying it off, shifting to a lower interest loan can be a good option.